lit/lit-element/docs/_guide/properties.md

     this.requestUpdate('myProp', oldValue);
   }
 ```
-As you can see this works almost exactly like `static get properties()`, except the property declaration goes on the getter.

 ### Prevent LitElement from generating a property accessor {#accessors-noaccessor}

 In rare cases, a subclass may need to change or add property options for a property that exists on its superclass.